m3trik/uitk/docs/README.md

-## The UI Toolkit is a Python3/PySide2 dynamic ui loader and event handler.
+## The UI Toolkit is a Python3/PySide2 dynamic UI loader and event handler.

 ## Design:

 #####

-*This is a Python3/PySide2 UI toolkit with a QUiLoader at it's core.
+*This is a Python3/PySide2 dynamic UI toolkit with a QUiLoader at it's core.
 Dynamic UI are loaded on demand and subclassed with convienience properties and automatic slot connections that make getting a full featured UI up and running quick and easy.*

 <!-- ![alt text](https://raw.githubusercontent.com/m3trik/tentacle/master/docs/toolkit_demo.gif) \*Example re-opening the last scene, renaming a material, and selecting geometry by that material. -->